Foundayo (Orforglipron): Everything You Need to Know About the Latest Oral GLP-1 for Weight Loss

 This is the practical question for a lot of people on this site.

 Second: it's not a replacement for compounded tirzepatide.
-If you're getting 15–20% weight loss on tirzepatide, switching to orforglipron would likely mean accepting meaningfully less weight loss (11–12%).
+If you're getting 15–20% weight loss on tirzepatide, switching to Foundayo would likely mean accepting meaningfully less weight loss (11–12%).
 Plus you lose the GIP agonist effect.
 If tirzepatide is working well for you, this isn't an upgrade or even a lateral move.

-Where orforglipron could make sense:
+Where Foundayo could make sense:

 • You haven't started a GLP-1 yet and hate injections.
 If a pill gets you to actually start treatment vs. avoiding injections indefinitely, that's a real benefit.